Anthony Ashley-Cooper, 10th Earl of Shaftesbury: Education and early years

 Anthony Ashley-Cooper was born on 22 May 1938 in London, England.
 He was named after his father, as was tradition for firstborn sons in the Ashley-Cooper family.
 His father, Major Anthony Ashley-Cooper, Lord Ashley, was the firstborn son of the 9th Earl of Shaftesbury.
-Notable among his ancestors were the 1st Earl of Shaftesbury, a leader of the Whig party in Parliament, and the 7th Earl of Shaftesbury and 19th-century evangelical social reformer, who was honoured with the Shaftesbury Memorial Fountain in London's Piccadilly Circus.
+Notable among his ancestors were the 1st Earl of Shaftesbury, a leader of the Whig party in Parliament, and the 7th Earl of Shaftesbury, a 19th-century evangelical social reformer, who was honoured with the Shaftesbury Memorial Fountain in London's Piccadilly Circus.

 Ashley-Cooper's mother was the French-born Françoise Soulier, daughter of Georges Soulier of Caudebec-en-Caux, France.
 Major Lord Ashley and Françoise remained married until his death in 1947.
 Anthony's younger sister was Lady Frances Mary Elizabeth Ashley-Cooper (born 9 April 1940).

 Ashley-Cooper was educated at Eton and Christ Church, Oxford.
 As a child, his primary pursuits outside of getting an education included mountain climbing and skiing.
 He also expressed a love of music, which continued into adulthood with his service as chairman of the London Philharmonic Orchestra from 1966 to 1980.
 On 8 March 1947, his father died unexpectedly of heart disease and Ashley-Cooper became heir to the titles held by his grandfather and acquired the courtesy title of Lord Ashley.

 Lord Ashley's mother decided to move back to her native France with the children.
-In August 1947, she remarried Col François Goussault and the newly formed family settled in Paris.
+In August 1947, she remarried and settled in Paris.
 The children spent the next few years shuttling across the English Channel to their boarding schools, Eton for Lord Ashley and Heathfield School in Ascot for his sister, Frances.
 Holidays were alternately spent in France or with their grandparents at the Manor House in Wimborne St Giles.
 He was commissioned a second lieutenant in the Royal Armoured Corps, where he did his national service, on 29 June 1957.
 On 29 October 1958, he was placed in the emergency reserve of the 10th Royal Hussars.
 Lord Ashley was 22 years old when he succeeded his grandfather.

 The 9th Earl of Shaftesbury, prior to his death, invested and arranged financial matters so that his heirs would avoid death duties.
 When his grandfather died, the newly titled 10th Earl of Shaftesbury came into a vast fortune of the Shaftesbury estates and other properties, including the family's 17th-century home and large estate in Dorset, as well as residences in Hove, London, Versailles and the French Riviera.
 Shaftesbury also inherited a collection of art, antiques, and other valuables worth over £3m.
 By the 1990s, the wealth of the family estate remained well worth millions.